CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 * Provide secure data transmission
 * Provide firewalls (awesome solution: [AFWall+](https://github.com/ukanth/afwall))

+### License

+This project is completely licensed under [GPL v3+](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/LICENSE).

+### Bug tracker

+Found a bug?
+Please [create an issue here on GitHub](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/new)!

+# Credits & Greetings

+Our project would not have been possible without [these awesome people](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/CREDITS).
+HUGE THANKS! ;-)

+This list will be updated as our project evolves and shall be included within the final app.

 ### Websites about security worth checking out:

 * [Smartphone Attack Vector](http://smartphone-attack-vector.de/) - Smartphone flaws and countermeasures